Skip to main content

 4. Employees object to the transfer

 Employees have the right to object to a TUPE transfer — they simply resign, their employment ends, and they do not transfer.
-Objections are more likely when the incoming contractor has a poor reputation, or when employees have been told (truthfully or not) that their pay or conditions will worsen.
+Objections are more likely when the incoming contractor has a poor reputation, or when employees have been told that their pay or conditions will worsen.
 Managing this requires clear, early, and honest communication from the incoming contractor about what will not change.

 How Vigil manages TUPE transitions